m-muzammil-irshad/GitHub-Profile-Finder/README.md

-# 🔍 GitHub Profile Finder
+# 🛍️ Product Search Filter

 <br>

-A simple and responsive web app that lets you search any GitHub username and view their public profile details using the GitHub API.
+A clean and responsive web app that allows users to search and filter products using a public API.
+Ideal for practicing API handling, search functionality, and dynamic DOM manipulation.

 <br>

 ## 🚀 Features

+- Search products by name
-- View avatar, bio, repositories, followers, and following
+- View product image, title, description, and price
-- Error handling for invalid usernames
-- Loading animation for better UX
+- Real-time filtering as you type
-- Responsive design (mobile/tablet friendly)
+- Responsive layout for all screen sizes
+- Clean and modern UI

 <br>

-## 🛠️ Built With
+## 🧰 Built With

 - HTML
 - CSS
 - JavaScript
-- GitHub REST API
+- Public Product API (e.g. DummyJSON or FakeStore API)

 <br>

 ## 📷 Screenshot

 ![App Screenshot](screenshot.png)

 <br>

 ## 📄 License

 This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.